-Except for the very smallest cancers in the early stages, when cancer hasn’t spread to the lymph nodes, most people with triple-negative and HER2-positive breast cancer require chemotherapy to give them the best chance of not having their cancer return.
+Except for small, very early stage cancers that haven’t spread to the lymph nodes, most people with triple-negative and HER2-positive breast cancer require chemotherapy.
+This gives them the best chance of not having their cancer spread or return.

 If chemotherapy isn’t going to reduce the patient’s risk of recurrence, then surely one would want to avoid it.
 Chemotherapy has significant toxicities including, but not limited to: